AchmadRaihan/Sportify-Sentiment/README.md

-# Sportify-Sentiment
-The purpose of project is to know people reaction based on sentiment about Sportify
+# Sentiment of the People on Sportify